getify/Functional-Light-JS/manuscript/ch9.md

 ( [1,2,3,4,5] );                    // 18
 ```

+I> ## Note
+I>
-**Note:** The three `Array.prototype.XXX`-style references are grabbing references to the built-in `Array.prototype.*` methods so that we can reuse them with our own arrays.
+I> The three `Array.prototype.XXX`-style references are grabbing references to the built-in `Array.prototype.*` methods so that we can reuse them with our own arrays.

 ### Composing Standalone Utilities